 - One 1-in. piece ginger, peeled and finely chopped

 - 5 cups day-old cooked white rice

 - ⅔ coarsely chopped cilantro, plus torn leaves for garnish

 - ¾ tsp. sugar

-- Return the wok to the heat and add 2 tablespoons bacon fat.
-Add half of the eggs and cook until lightly set in the center and the edges are bubbling, about 1 minute.
-Gently slide the egg pancake onto a cutting board and slice into ¼-inch side strips.
+To the empty wok, add 2 tablespoons of the bacon fat.
+When it’s hot and shimmering, add half of the egg mixture and cook without stirring until just set in the center and bubbling at the edges, about 1 minute.
+Gently slide the omelet onto a cutting board and, when cool enough to handle, slice into ¼-inch-thick strips.

-- Pour the remaining 2 tablespoons of bacon fat into the wok along with the garlic, scallions, and ginger and cook until fragrant, about 1 minute, Add the cabbage and cook until tender, about 2 minutes.
-Add the rice, cilantro stems, and the sugar and cook, breaking up the rice with your spatula, until the rice is warmed through, about 2 minutes.
+To the empty wok, add the remaining bacon fat, garlic, scallions, and ginger and fry until fragrant, about 1 minute.
+Add the cabbage and cook until tender, about 2 minutes.
+Add the rice, cilantro, and sugar and cook, using a metal spatula to break up any clumps as you stir, until warmed through, about 2 minutes.

 Make a well in the center of the rice and add the remaining egg.
 Cook the egg, stirring continuously, until scrambled but not dry, about 1 minute.
 Stir into the rice, then stir in the soy sauce and half of the scallions.